advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter4_3.md

 In the context of execution plan optimization, MySQL 8.0 has explored using dynamic programming algorithms to determine the optimal join order.
 This approach can greatly improve the performance of complex joins, though it remains experimental in its current implementation.

 It is important to note that, due to potentially inaccurate cost estimation, the join order determined by dynamic programming algorithms may not always be the true optimal solution.
 Dynamic programming algorithms often provide the best plan but can have high computational overhead and may suffer from large costs due to incorrect cost estimation [55].
-For a deeper understanding of the complex mechanisms involved, readers can refer to the paper "Dynamic Programming Strikes Back".
+For a deeper understanding of the complex mechanisms involved, readers can refer to the paper "Dynamic Programming Strikes Back" [35].

 ### 4.3.5 Amortized Analysis